 \section{Introduction}

-The increasing complexity of statistical models in modern applications not only yields intractable likelihoods, but also raises substantial challenges in the identification of effective summary statistics \citep[e.g.,][]{fearnhead2012constructing,marin2014relevant,frazier2018asymptotic}.
-Such drawbacks have motivated an increasing adoption of \textsc{abc} solutions, along with a shift away from summary--based implementations \citep[e.g.,][]{marin2012approximate} and towards summary--free strategies relying on discrepancies among the empirical distributions of the observed and synthetic data \citep[e.g.,][]{drovandi2022comparison}.
-These solutions only require that simulating from the model is feasible, and provide samples from an approximate posterior distribution for the parameter of interest ${\theta \in \Theta \subseteq \mathbb{R}^{p}}$.
-This is achieved by retaining all those values of $\theta$, drawn from~the prior, which produced synthetic samples $ z_{1:m}=(z_1,\ldots,z_m) $ from the model $\mu_{\theta}$ whose empirical distribution is sufficiently close to the one of the observed data $ y_{1:n}=(y_1,\ldots,y_n) $, under the chosen discrepancy.
+The growing complexity of statistical models in modern applications not only yields intractable likelihoods, but also raises substantial challenges in the identification of effective summary statistics \citep[see e.g.,][]{fearnhead2012constructing,marin2014relevant,frazier2018asymptotic}.
+Such drawbacks have motivated an increasing adoption of \textsc{abc} solutions, along with a shift away from summary-based implementations \citep[see e.g.,][]{marin2012approximate} and towards summary-free strategies relying on discrepancies among the empirical distributions of the observed and synthetic data \citep[see e.g.,][]{drovandi2022comparison}.
+These solutions provide samples from an approximate posterior distribution for the parameter of interest ${\theta \in \Theta \subseteq \mathbb{R}^{p}}$ under the only requirement that simulating from the assumed model $\mu_{\theta}$ is feasible.
+This is achieved by retaining all those values of $\theta$, drawn from the prior, that produced synthetic samples $ z_{1:m}=(z_1,\ldots,z_m) $ from $\mu_{\theta}$ whose empirical distribution is close enough to the one of the observed data $ y_{1:n}=(y_1,\ldots,y_n) $, under the chosen discrepancy.